Galley: Modern Query Optimization for Sparse Tensor Programs: Galley Overview

 \subsection{Execution}

 Once Galley has generated a physical plan, the execution is very simple.
 For each physical query, it first translates the expression into an STC kernel definition and calls the STC to compile it.
 Then, Galley injects the tensors referenced by inputs and aliases and executes the kernel, storing the resulting tensor in a dictionary by name.
-After all queries have been computed, we return the tensors requested in the input program by looking them up in this dictionary.
-In Sec.~\ref{sec:additional_optimizations}, we describe additional optimizations that improve this workflow by doing just-in-time physical optimization and common sub-expression elimination.
+After all queries have been computed, it returns the tensors requested in the input program by looking them up in this dictionary.